zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

 It might seem strange to start with the washers, but we will be 3D-printing the stamping jig to be exactly matching the washers.
 The default sizes from the excellent article [Make your cold wallet with washers](https://blockmit.com/english/guides/diy/make-cold-wallet-washers/) are M8 D25mm (thickness 2 mm) washers.
 I had a hard time to find those, and in the end had to order online instead of just going to the hardware store.
 But these dimensions work well and the washers you look for should be in that ballpark.

-> You really want to go for stainless steel washers.
-There are different qualities: A2, A4, 304 and 316.
-I went for the A4 ones, but you can read up on the different properties the steel has.
-Some of them are more resistant, for example, to salt water.
+> You really want to go for **stainless steel washers**.
+There are different qualities: A2 (also named 304) and A4 (also named 316).
+The A4 one is even more resistant to acids and salt water.
+That way they are sometimes also named "marine" steel.
 {: .prompt-warning }

 The *thickness* decides if you can stamp the washers from one or two sides.
 The 2 mm ones that I got allowed it to easily stamp from both sides.
-I wouldn't do that on any washers that are thinner so.
+I wouldn't do that on any washers that are thinner though.
 Stamping from both sides reduces the absolute number of moving parts with your backup.
 The downside is that you have to be a little more careful to get the numbering right when stamping.

 ### Buying the stamping letters
 If you stayed near the default washer dimensions (M8 D25mm) you can go by the standard stamping letters.
 The size of letters is often described as 3-4 mm but the important part are the dimensions of the pens which should be like 6x6mm.
 If you have different dimensions, you also need to customize the 3d print of the stamping jig (next section).

-> I went with the [cheapest stamping letter kit](https://a.co/d/hcblRlv) for around €14 but I really wished I would have spent the €10 more to get a [kit with the nice labeled wood box](https://a.co/d/c6WrMEw).
+> I went with the [cheapest stamping letter kit](https://a.co/d/hcblRlv) for around €14, but I really wished I would have spent the €10 more to get a [kit with the nice labeled wood box](https://a.co/d/c6WrMEw).
 You are going to stamp a lot of words, and it is really hard to find the correct stamps because the letters are so tiny.
+For ease of use, especially if you’re new to stamping, consider investing in a better-quality kit with clear labeling.
+It will save you time and frustration during the stamping process.
 {: .prompt-tip }

 ## Customizing the 3D printed stamping jig
+Next step is

 ## Creating the word lists
 SLIP39 was created by *SatoshiLabs*.
 So their newer Trezor Models (starting with Trezor Safe 3) have the SLIP39 single share backup scheme selected as the default.
 You can choose "Multi-Share Backup" right below.